maxh/maxheinritz.com/_posts/2025-02-03-touchy-tetchy-testy.md

 tags: []
 ---

-I recently learned the word "tetchy".
+I recently learned the word "tetchy."
 It means irritable or easily annoyed.

 My first reaction was mild horror -- had I been misusing the similar-sounding "touchy" all these years?
 Flashbacks to my past malapropisms: "flush out" for "flesh out", "precedence" for "precedent", so on.